Charanjit Singh Atwal: Political life

 Charanjit Singh Atwal was a member of the Lok Sabha from 1985 to 1989.
 He was then Speaker of the Punjab Assembly from 1997 to 2002.
 He is a respected member of the Indian Parliament for 20 years and has over 40 years of service in politics.
 He has been in the field of politics since 1957 and was elected to the Punjab State Assembly in 1977.
 He is considered among the top hierarchy of the Shiromani Akali Dal.
 In the 2001 election Sardar Atwal stood in the Phillaur constituency (SC) and crushed his political rival Santosh Chowdhury of the Indian National Congress by a huge margin of 98,884 votes.
 Santosh Chowdhury was the previous 1999 election winner, winning by what was then a large margin of 26,573 votes.

 From 1997 to 2000 he was Chairman of the Committee on Welfare of Scheduled Castes, Scheduled Tribes and Backward Classes.
 He was jailed during the 1975-77 emergency.

 He has served as Speaker of Punjab Legislative Assembly for a second time since 2012.

 Personal life

 Sardar Charanjit.S.Atwal is married to Inderjit Kaur, with whom he has two sons, Inder Iqbal Singh Atwal (also a politician & businessman) and Jasjeet Singh Atwal and three daughters, Dr. Kulminderjit Kaur, Parminderjit Kaur and Tripat Kaur Atwal.
 Jasjeet Atwal has a pair of twins.
-He belongs to the Backward and Schedule Caste (SC).